Dr. Don & Elizabeth Royvandersuzy2018-04-04T19:02:02+00:00

 Dr. Don & Elizabeth Roy, OIC Western Europe Director

-- That the Lord would bless our teaching time in the Spring in such as way that the church in Europe is strengthened.
+That the Lord would bless our teaching time in the Spring and Fall in such as way that the church in Europe is strengthened.

 I grew up very religious and looked to my good works as the way to heaven.
 At the end of my junior year of college in 1977, I was experiencing an emptiness in my life.
 Though I had accomplished most everything I wanted to through high school and college, each achievement failed to being the fulfillment I had come to expect.
 Right at that time, God saved my father who, in turn, asked if I would read some books he wanted to send to me.
 I read the books, was captivated by the descriptions of a relationship with Jesus and immediately prayed the sinner’s prayer at the back of the book.
 Through a 30 year Navy career, 4 years working at a local consulting company, and raising 10 children, God was gracious as both my wife and I learned and grew spiritually over the years.
 Like my wife, I started counseling as a ministry and was certified by ACBC in 2006.
 I left my job at the end of 2011 to pursue a DMin in Biblical Counseling and began teaching biblical counseling in churches and prisons in my area.
 Working with OIC was a natural fit since counseling and teaching biblical counseling has become a passion and one way in which I can serve God’s people.

 I started serving with OIC in May of 2014 when we accompanied Wayne and Susie on a survey trip to the Netherlands, followed by an observation trip to Word of Life Hungary.
 Since then, I have taught with Wayne and others in the Netherlands, Germany and France.
 I have also assumed the roles of OIC Director for Western Europe and Missions Administrator.
 I’m excited to see what God is doing in Western Europe as opportunities to bring biblical counseling training to the church in Europe continue to grow.